Select a Resource

-It's about the same price as my Blue Snowball microphone.
-But normal stores don't keep it in stock.
-You can get it on Amazon with the following link.
+Normal stores don't keep it in stock.
+You can get it online with the following link.

 One of the really nice things about this ATR2100 microphone is that it has two types of connectors.
 You can either use the traditional microphone connector that professional recording equipment expect.
 Or you can do what I do and use it as a USB microphone that connects directly to your computer.

 With the ATR2100 microphone that I use now for my podcasting, I need to make sure to speak directly into the microphone.
 You'll probably want to use a pop filter with this mic or your recording will have loud P and B sounds.
 Just saying the word "potato" into this mic without a pop filter will be unpleasant to listen to.

 With the pop filter, though, you'll get a rich sound and you might even wonder if that's really your voice that you're hearing.
 This microphone is the secret to getting awesome and recording-studio quality recordings that don't have the background noise of the Blue Snowball.

 Another thing to remember with the ATR2100 is that you'll get a low recording level when connecting the microphone directly to your computer over USB.
 This is not a defect.
 It seems to be done on purpose from the manufacturer.
 All you have to do is record very close to the microphone.
 That's why the pop filter is so important.

 And then you'll need to amplify the recording in your audio recording software so the playback volume is loud enough to hear.
 I've not had any problems with quality.
 It's just an extra step that needs to be done.